waleed-adel/Arduino-driven-car-using-MATLAB-GUI-integrated-with-Simulink/README.md

 # Arduino driven car using MATLAB GUI integrated with Simulink
 - Project has 2 modes of operation:
-    1) manual control through gui buttons
+    1) manual control through gui buttons.
-    2) line follower
+    2) line follower.

 - Notes and Constraints:
-    1) You should switch between 2 operations through UI
+    1) You should switch between 2 operations through UI.
-    2) Project should be implemented using "arduino simulink library"
+    2) Project should be implemented using "arduino simulink library".

 - Requirements:
     1) arduino board.